101 Cooking For Two

 chocolate chips with sweatened condensed milk and vanilla.

-Start with a medium non-stick saucepan over low or medium-low heat.
+Add chocolate chips and sweetened condensed milk to a non-stick saucepan over low to medium-low heat.

 Pouring sweatened condensed milk to pan with chips.